 A few days later, Langsdorff himself committed suicide in Buenos Aires, and his funeral was attended by a whopping 300,000 Argentines.
 For years, his tomb served as a shrine to rightists who treated the grave as a pilgrimage site; indeed, skinheads even unfurled Nazi swastika flags at the cemetery at one point.
 Not to be outdone, members of a group called the Argentine Nationalist Tacuara Movement, or simply Tacuara, wore armbands and gave the Nazi salute at Graf Spee commemorative events.

 The question of what to do with repugnant Nazi symbolism and artifacts continues to be a vexing one.
-Recently, Argentine police in Buenos Aires uncovered a cache of original Nazi objects from World War II, including tools for Nazi medical experiments.
+Recently, Argentine police in Buenos Aires uncovered a cache of original Nazi objects from World War II, including tools employed for Nazi medical experiments.
 Other items included objects used to check Nazi racial purity and puzzles for children.
 Authorities have stated they would prefer to see the objects exhibited at the local Holocaust museum.

 Previously, the government sought to rein in public display of such objects, and under an anti-discrimination law, a vendor of Nazi souvenirs was ordered to perform community service and take a course about the Holocaust.
 For Braylan, the resurfacing of such objects poses a bit of a dilemma.
 “I wouldn’t show them in public,” she told me.
 “On the other hand,” she added, “I am also sensitive toward the issue of free speech, and I think this material shouldn’t be prohibited.
 I would like to see the objects clearly labeled with a disclaimer that this is racist material, akin to pornography.”